The spider, the leaves, the circling North wind, the rain and the quarrel of sparrows: all return to their sources.

 What power fear has

-The eagle makes her nest in the bare trees.
-It rains.
+The eagle has her nest in the bare trees.
+Rain falls.

 The sky of the plains—